cvanstey/Food_Access_NJ/README.md

 ### On OSM Classifications

 OSM uses its own tagging taxonomy that does not map cleanly onto food access research definitions.
 Wawa is tagged `shop=convenience` in OSM (inflating the RFEI numerator), and small grocers are often tagged the same way (deflating the denominator).
 RFEI and mRFEI store counts therefore use SNAP/WIC data where available; OSM data is used primarily for spatial features (nearest-distance calculations) where it is more reliable.

+### Known Issues

+- **`05_reports.py`'s statewide typology breakdown uses stale category names.** The `nj_statewide_summary.csv` output currently prints `Transit Desert` and `Adequate Access` (both 0%) instead of `Well Served` and `Desert-Swamp Overlap`, and the reported percentages sum to ~69% rather than 100%.
+The 6-category typology (`True Desert`, `Food Swamp`, `Food Mirage`, `Well Served`, `Dollar Store Desert`, `Desert-Swamp Overlap`) is correct everywhere else in the pipeline (e.g. `access_typology_profiles.csv`) — only this one summary block needs its category list updated.
+- **Two different "swamp" figures appear side by side without explanation.** `pct_food_swamp_consensus` in the statewide summary reports 71.6% (428 ZIPs — any ZIP meeting the 2-of-3 `is_swamp_consensus` flag), while the access typology table in the same report shows `Food Swamp` at 61.7% (369 ZIPs — the subset whose *typology label* is purely "Food Swamp," after ZIPs that are also Desert-Swamp Overlap, Food Mirage, etc. are broken out).
+Both numbers are correct, but the report doesn't currently explain the difference; consider a one-line note in the generated report or a renamed column.
+- **`mrfei` and `mrfei_wic` flag identical ZIPs (442, 73.9%) in `swamp_method_comparison.csv`.** The premise for using three independent swamp methods is that they shouldn't share a common blind spot.
+Worth checking how `mrfei_wic` is computed in `02b_merge_sources.py`/`03_features.py` to confirm it's actually using WIC-vendor data as the healthy-retailer count rather than falling back to the same value as plain `mrfei`.

 ---